 The Brilliant Earth website is sleek and easy to use with their ‘Beyond Conflict Free’ and eco-friendly goals seamlessly weaved throughout the pages.
 The functionality is good, and while there is nothing particularly ‘stand-out’ about the website, it does provide a wealth of information regarding both their diamonds and the Brilliant Earth mission.

 The shopping experience is also positive, with secure payment and international shipping offered free to the USA, Canada and Australia.

 Brilliant Earth offer great services which they cover in detail in the Customer Care section of their website.
 This includes:

 - Free returns and resizes within 30 days

 - Specialised care for overseas customers

 We all want to love Brilliant Earth.
 Everything about their company ethos is appealing and well executed.
 Their donation of 5% of their net profits must be acknowledged and hugely respected.
 But this is where it ends.
 Sleek marketing tricks aside, Brilliant Earth cannot truly claim to offer anything unique or ‘beyond’ conflict free in the way of their diamonds.
 The lack of technical or advanced imaging makes it difficult to assess the performance of their diamonds and savvy online diamond shoppers are likely to overlook this company until this aspect improves.

 They have a great selection of other gemstones (Moissanite, Aquamarine, Morganite etc) but as their main focus is diamonds, to give ‘extra points’ for diamond alternatives would be unfair.

 If you are looking for an alternative to a diamond, consider Brilliant Earth.
-If you are looking for an ethically sourced, excellent quality diamond from a company with just as much commitment to social initiative programmes, choose Whiteflash, James Allen or Blue Nile.
+If you are looking for an ethically sourced, excellent quality diamond from a company with just as much commitment to social initiative programs, choose James Allen, Whiteflash or Blue Nile.